 Once you reach the southern half of the lake, you’ll arrive on the Flathead Indian Reservation, which is home to the Confederated Salish and Kootenai Tribes.
 If you plan to recreate on Flathead Indian Reservation, be sure you purchase a permit.

 From Polson, head north toward Bigfork and Kalispell on the east shore of the lake on Highway 35.
 The road on this side of the lake hugs the shoreline in several places and offers expansive views of fruit orchards, forested terrain and sailboats cruising the waters of Flathead Lake.
-Take in the sunset from an overlook or the town of Bigfork before returning to Kalispell.
+Take in the sunset from an overlook, the patio at The Sitting Duck or Flathead Lake Brewing Company, or explore the town of Bigfork before returning to Kalispell.